helje5/dockSwiftOnARM/README.md

 ## Building the ARM toolchain

-What we are going to do is build a Swift 3.1.1 cross compilation toolchain for ARM Ubuntu Xenial.
+What we are going to do is build a Swift 4.1-alpha cross compilation toolchain for ARM Ubuntu Xenial.
-Note that we are going to use the Swift 4 package manager, but the Swift 3.1 compiler (because Swift 4 on Raspi is not in shape yet).
+Note that we are going to use the Swift 4 package manager, but the Swift 4.1 compiler (because Swift 4.0 on Raspi has major issues, 4.1 compiles though w/o SPM).

 Requirements:
 - Xcode 9 or later (http://developer.apple.com/)